Paper Prototyping By: Tristan Kromer

 Step 4: Test Early

-Despite having the technical abilities to build a prototype, that could have potentially taken months.
+Despite having the technical abilities to do paper prototyping, that could have potentially taken months.
 Instead, Vlad look a lean approach and decided not to code right away.
 Vlad and Yiyo realized that what they needed most was to make their experience as engaging as possible to the end users.

 They needed as much data from listeners as possible.
 If users wouldn’t come and listen to several songs in a row, then Bandemia would need a massive amount of users to get enough data to tell which songs were more popular than others.
 For a website like this, acquiring users can be very expensive.
 Bandemia needed to go viral.

-So instead of building a product, they built a paper prototype to simulate an experience that was close enough to their vision, hoping to get some real data on how useful and engaging the experience was.
+Paper prototyping- So instead of building a product, they do a paper prototyping to simulate an experience that was close enough to their vision, hoping to get some real data on how useful and engaging the experience was.

 They showed ten people this hand-drawn mockup of the site, and asked them to essentially treat it like an analog iPod.
 If they wanted to play the music, they’d press the play button.
 Vlad then gave them a set of headphones that he plugged into his MP3 player, and played them ten seconds of music to simulate the experience customers would have on the site.
 The test subjects would pick the songs they liked and list them to save for later.